erikdubois/Mint-Y-Colora-Theme/README.md

 	- to move the folders to ~/.themes
 	- to change the content of the three index.themes

-Follow the info in the script
+Follow the instructions in the script.

 After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Y-Sun`, `Mint-Y-Darker-Sun` or `Mint-Y-Dark-Sun` as Window/GTK+ theme.
 If you named the theme "Sun".
 That is just an example.